 - Survey Question Refinement: We examine any questions that resulted in incomparable and/or insufficient answers, then consider how the wording of these questions might have played a factor in the quality of the answers we received.
 While doing this, we also keep in mind the need for any year-over-year comparative analysis that should be extracted from the data insights.

 - Emerging Topics: We often introduce additional survey questions to help us explore newer or trending topics within the survey, which could involve anything from emerging positions to the “hottest” industry policies and practices.
-These new questions are directly tied to what we hear from participants regarding the info they need to make more strategic HR decisions in their specific industries and sectors.
+These new questions are directly tied to what we hear from participants regarding the info they need to make more strategic HR decisions in their industries and sectors and then ask those questions on the survey..

 During the planning phase, we also ensure specific quality standards and expectations are determined for each survey, and there are many ways in which the precise level of quality is defined and set.
 More specifically, we look at potential data deviations for each survey, defining what is and isn’t acceptable in the process.